andrew@drewrealtors

 What is an Escrow?

-Escrow is the deposit of documents and funds with a neutral third party with specific instructions as to how they should be disbursed.
+Opening Escrow involves submitting the contractual documents along with the earnest money to a neutral third party, typically a Title Company, with specific instructions as to how they should be handled and disbursed.

-Escrow acts as the clearing house for the exchange and distribution of those documents and funds in connection with transfer or financing of real property.
+Escrow agents act as the clearing house for the exchange and distribution of those documents and funds in connection with the transfer or financing of real property.

-The escrow officer, an employee of the title insurance company will, acting as a neutral 3rd party, explain the documents and have you sign them.
-The officer will then assure completion of transaction by delivering to the lender for verification and document recheck and deliver to county for recording your deed.
+The escrow officer, an employee of the title insurance company, will handle the actual closing and explain the documents before you sign.
+The officer will then assure completion of transaction by delivering the documents to the lender for verification and funding.
+They will make all the required disbursements and deliver any needed documents to the county for recording.

 Escrow, or the services of a qualified escrow agent, assures all interested parties that the rules and regulations governing real property transfers will be strictly observed by a neutral third party with an objective interest in completing the transaction.